Suntop Homes: Criticism

-Two dwellings (half of all that were ever built) have burned.
+Two of the four dwellings have burned.
 The design fails modern fire safety regulations.
 Drawings show only a door in the back of the carport to keep a car's heavy fuel vapors away from open flames in the below-grade furnace room.
 Fires apparently stopped after the carports were converted to living space.
 The design might economically address fire safety by eliminating the basement, saving excavation costs.
 Modern appliances would fit on a rear shelf in the carport.
 A simple storm cellar could be optional.
 Sprinklers are also inexpensive, offset by reduced fire insurance.

 Construction was expensive because of Wright's obsession with high-finish joinery.
 Wright's luxury materials, cantilevers and clerestories are also inherently costly.
 Textured cement is a Wright material.
 Textured tilt-up concrete barrier walls might be possible, with some loss of amenities.
 3D-printed masonry on a steel frame might economically build almost all amenities, including cantilevers, clerestories, built-in furniture and parapets.
 Printed built-ins could utilize catalog fittings and upholstery.

 The floor plan was for commodity housing.
 Modern owners complained about the small size of the house and the small bedrooms.
 Some owners converted the carports to living space.
 One converted it from a four bedroom house (in plan) to two bedrooms, and added a bath.
 Many modern owners would expect a commode or bath on each floor, possibly even for each bedroom.

 The second and third floor's dining area, kitchen and bedrooms can be uncomfortable for older adults to reach.
 (To be fair, it was designed for young families.)
 Groceries had to be carried upstairs.
 A dumbwaiter, laundry and garbage chutes would help.
 The needed space might be had by using circular stairs.
 A redesign for older adults might "unscrew" the floors, putting one apartment on each floor, rotated for privacy, reclaiming the stairwell-area for bathrooms or bedrooms, yet using the same land.
 This loses much privacy, natural light and the dramatic twelve-foot ceiling of the great room.